fomightez/PubMed_Central_ID_Converter_for_humans/README.md

 PMC_id_convert 10.1007/s13205-018-1330-z
 # Multiple IDs
 PMC_id_convert 30003000 30003001 30003002
-# Output to a file named with a custom predfix
+# Output data to a dataframe with the file named with a custom prefix
 PMC_id_convert 30003000 30003001 30003002 -out_prefix results_from_my_ids
-# Output as list of dictionaries
+# Output data as a list of dictionaries to a Python pickle file (binary format)
 PMC_id_convert 30003000 30003001 30003002 --outform dictionaries

-# Output Dataframe to string that can be redirected
+# Output data as a Dataframe to text string that can be redirected

-# Output list of dictionaries to text that can be redirected
+# Output data as a list of dictionaries to text that can be redirected
 PMC_id_convert 30003000 30003001 30003002 --outform dictionaries --return_string

-# Output as JSON text (can be redirected to file if, desired)
+# Output data as JSON text
 PMC_id_convert 30003000 30003001 30003002 --outform json

-# Output as JSONL (JSON Lines), a.k.a.
-NDJSON (Newline Delimited JSON) text (can be redirected to file, if desired)
+# Output data as JSONL (JSON Lines), a.k.a.
+NDJSON (Newline Delimited JSON), text
 PMC_id_convert 30003000 30003001 30003002 --outform jsonl

+# Output data as JSON text & redirect that to a file
+PMC_id_convert 30003000 30003001 30003002 --outform json > output.txt

+# Output data as JSONL (JSON Lines), a.k.a.
+NDJSON (Newline Delimited JSON), text  & redirect that to a file
+PMC_id_convert 30003000 30003001 30003002 --outform jsonl > output.txt
 ```

 ### Python API